bbbradsmith/hatariB/README.md

   * Hard Disk modifications are written directly to their source files, and are not included in savestates.
   * If you increase the size of memory, you should close and restart the core before using savestates, to allow RetroArch to update the savestate size.
 * Quirks:
+  * Netplay will stutter sometimes.
+I think I will be able to resolve this, but for now expect frequent short pauses during netplay.
   * Restoring a savestate, or using netplay/run-ahead into the pause or one-shot keyboard will have an outdated/blank background until unpaused, as Hatari can't rebuild the image until it runs a frame.
 We could consider adding the framebuffer to the savestate to prevent this, though it would significantly increase the data size.
   * If the on-screen keyboard confirm/cancel buttons aren't mapped to dedicated buttons, you might end up suddenly holding the underlying button when the keyboard closes.
 (Inputs from buttons mapped to the on-screen keyboard are suppressed while it remains open.)
   * RetroArch netplay does not send host keyboard input over the network.
 For netplay I recommend disabling the host keyboard and mouse, then only sending keyboard input via the on-screen keyboard instead.